 Do you want to revamp your Instagram account?
-Start with your Instagram bio.
+Then start with revamping your Instagram bio for business purposes!

 After all, it’s the very first thing people see when they land on your profile.
 And when that happens, what you want them to do is to click that “follow” button.